Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Financial Market and Optimization Problem

 We denote by

 the class of {\em admissible trading strategies}.
-We assume that the investor wants to maximize the expected utility of terminal wealth for a given utility function $U : \R_+\rightarrow\R$ modelling the risk aversion of the investor.
-In our approach we will use the function
+The investor aims to maximize expected utility of terminal wealth using a utility function $ \utility : \R_+\rightarrow\R$ which models the risk aversion of the investor.
+Here, we use the power utility function